 Nicholas Schwarz Design donated $500 to HHF in exchange for producing a video about his business of turning wasted pallets into furniture.
 The funds were used to produce nonprofit videos.

-So there it is, my commitments to financial and corporate relations transparency and a list of all financial relationships I’ve recently had.
-I’m really happy to have looked back at all of these relationships and to be able to feel good about it.
-Up to this point, I think I’ve managed to do a great job, and from here on I intend to do equally good or better.
-The idea of transparency is to put it out there so other’s can make their own decisions though.
-I might make mistakes, but if I do, you will get to know about them.
+So there it is, my commitments to financial transparency and corporate relations transparency and a list of all financial relationships I’ve had.
+I first created this page November 6th, 2018.
+At the time I was very grateful to have look back at all of these relationships and to have felt good about it.
+Up to this point I think I’ve managed to do a great job and from here on I intend to do an equal or better job.
+The idea of transparency is to put it out there so other’s can make their own decisions.
+I might make mistakes and if I do you will have the chance to know about them.